Improved Extended Regular Expression Matching: Reducing Space

 \section{Reducing Space}

 We now show how to reduce the $O(n^2k/w + n + m)$ space of the algorithm from the previous section to $O(n^2 \log k/w + n + m)$.
-We modify the bottom-up traversal to instead use a top-down recursive traversal, where we always process the child cluster with the largest subtree in the macro tree and carefully discard match graphs during the algorithm.
+We modify the bottom-up traversal to use a top-down recursive traversal, where we always process the child cluster with the largest subtree in the macro tree and carefully discard match graphs as the algorithm proceeds.